thenodon/gonb/README.md

 - GONB_GRAFANA_PASSWORD
 - GONB_GRAFANA_CREATE_ORGS - Will create organization(s) if not exists, default `False`
 - GONB_GRAFANA_ADMINS - will manage users Grafana admin rights, default `False`
+- GONB_SSO_PROVIDER - specify if the provider is based on a IAM used for Grafana authentication, default `True`.

+> If `GONB_SSO_PROVIDER` is True there is some updating operations that are not done by gonb, e.g. update a
+> user's name or email.

 # Develop a provider
 A provider must implement the class `gonb.provider.Provider` and implement the following methods: